Language-agnostic BERT Sentence Embedding: Results

+Table \ref{tab:br_result} shows the performance on the UN and Tatoeba bitext retrieval tasks and compares against the prior state-of-the-art bilingual models \citet{yang2019improve}, LASER~\cite{laser}, and the multilingual universal sentence encoder~(\emph{m}-USE)~\cite{muse}\footnote{universal-sentence-encoder-multilingual-large/3}.
+Row 1-3 show the performance of baseline models, as reported in the original papers.

+Row 4-7 shows the performance of models that use the public mBERT vocabulary.
+The baseline model shows reasonable performance on UN ranging from 57\%-71\% P@1.
+It also perform well on Tatoeba with 92.8\% and 79.1\% accuracy for the 36 language group and all languages, respectively.
+Adding pre-training both helps models converge faster (see details in section \ref{sec:effec_pt}) and improves performance on the UN retrieval using both vocabularies.
+Pre-training also helps on Taoeba, but only using the customized vocabulary.\footnote{The coverage of the public mBERT vocabulary on the tail languages are bad with many [UNK] tokens in those languages, e.g. the [UNK] token rate is 71\% for language \textbf{si}, which could be reason the pre-training doesn't help on the tatoeba task.} Additive margin softmax significantly improves the performance on all model variations.

+The last two rows contain two models using the customized vocab.
+Both of them are trained with additive margin softmax given the strong evidence from the experiments above.
+Both models outperform the mBERT vocabulary based models, and the model with pre-training performs best of all.
+The top model~(Base w/ Customized Vocab + AMS + PT) achieves a new state-of-the-art on 3 of the 4 languages, with P@1 91.1, 88.3, 90.8 for en-es, en-fr, en-ru respectively.
+It reaches 87.7 on zh-en, only 0.2 lower than the best bilingual en-zh model and \emph{nearly 9 points better than the previous best multilingual model}.
+On Tatoeba, the best model also outperform the baseline model by a large margin, with +10.6 accuracy on the 36 language group from XTREME and +18.2 on all languages.

+It is worth noting that all our models perform similarly on Tatoeba but not on UN.
+This suggests it is necessary to evaluate on large scale bitext retrieval tasks to better discern differences between competing models.
+In the rest of the paper we refer to \textbf{LaBSE} as the best performing model here \textit{Base w/ Customized Vocab + AMS + PT}, unless otherwise specified.

-Table \ref{tab:bucc_train} shows the BUCC performance of proposed model comparing with two baselines from \citet{artetxe2018a} and \citet{yang2019improve}.
-Following the original previous work, we perform both of the forward search and backward search.
-Where forward search treat en as the target and the other language as source in forward search, and backward is vice versa.
-The LaBSE outperforms the previous models in all languages.
-It is worth to note that the previous state-of-the-art~\cite{yang2019improve} are bilingual models, while LaBSE covers 109 languages.
+Table \ref{tab:bucc_train} provides LaBSE's retrieval performance on BUCC, comparing against strong baselines from \citet{artetxe2018a} and \citet{yang2019improve}.
+Following prior work, we perform both forward and backward retrieval.
+Forward retrieval treats en as the target and the other language as the source, and backward retrieval is vice versa.
+LaBSE not only systematically outperforms prior work but also covers all languages within a single model.
+The previous state-of-the-art required four separate bilingual models~\cite{yang2019improve}.